A Lorentz-Covariant Interacting Electron-Photon System in One Space Dimension

 On the other hand, since the equations satisfied by the wave function are evolution equations, it is natural to study the {\em initial value problem} for these equations, which involves specifying the values of the unknown on a given initial surface that is space-like with respect to both $\bx_1$ and $\bx_2$ variables.
 The introduction of such an initial surface $\Sigma \subset \cM$ divides the domain $\mathscr{S}$ of space-like configurations into two subdomains, $\mathscr{F}_\Sigma$ and $\mathscr{N}_\Sigma$, consisting of ``far away" and ``nearby" (with respect to $\Sigma$) configurations, respectively: Let $\mathscr{F}_\Sigma$ be the set of configurations $(\bx_1,\bx_2)\in\cM$ such that $\bx_1$ and $\bx_2$ are both in the future of $\Sigma$, and the backward light cones emanating from $\bx_1$ and $\bx_2$ do {\em not} intersect each other in the future of $\Sigma$.
 Similarly, let $\mathscr{N}_\Sigma$ denote the set of space-like configurations $(\bx_1,\bx_2)$ lying in the future of $\Sigma$ with the opposite property, namely their backward light cones do intersect in the future of $\Sigma$ (see Figure~\ref{fig:farnear}.)

 The significance of this distinction is as follows: since the equations satisfied by the wave function are hyperbolic, they have the domain-of-dependence property, namely the value of the wave function at a spacetime point depends only on its initial values on $\Sigma$ that lie inside the (closed) backward light cone emanating from that point.
-Thus configurations in $\mathscr{F}_\Sigma$ have the property that the equations in $\bx_1$ and $\bx_2$ can be solved independently of one another, in other words the two particles corresponding to the $(x_1,x_2)$ configuration have not yet had a chance to interact, and are only affected by the initial values.
+Thus configurations in $\mathscr{F}_\Sigma$ have the property that the equations in $\bx_1$ and $\bx_2$ can be solved independently of one another, in other words the two particles corresponding to the $(\bx_1,\bx_2)$ configuration have not yet had a chance to interact, and are only affected by the initial values.